 France’s medical association knew that.
 They supported a cap not in spite of the shortages it would cause, but because of it.
 It meant doctors could raise their fees.

 It will take years to make up the shortfall.
-France has relatively few doctors per capita: 33 per 10,000 compared to 41 in the Netherlands, 44 in Germany and Spain, and 55 in Portugal.
+France has fewer doctors per capita than its neighbors: 33 per 10,000 compared to 41 in the Netherlands, 44 in Germany and Spain, and 55 in Portugal.

 The United States has the fewest doctors per capita among rich nations: 26 per 10,000.